Arober97/AutomatedAzureResourceGroupDeployment/README.md

 ```
 cd C:\Users\YourUsername\Desktop\Scripts
 ```
-4. Run the script using the following command:
+4. Run the script using the following command (if running the Powershell version):
 ```
 ./Azure_CLI_Deployment_Script_PS.ps1
 ```